 - Clear out any debris from the inside of the tubes, manifolds, burner valve connectors, etc.

 - Empty the grease trap and give it a good scrub down.

 - Light your Tampa outdoor grill to high heat for about 15 minutes to burn off any food or grease.

 - Clean the grates with brass bristle brush once the grill has cooled down and oil as needed.

 Check For Leaks

-From your initial visual check you should have been able to assess if you have any worn hoses.
+From your initial visual check, you should have been able to assess if you have any worn hoses.
 If your hose looks questionable it’s probably best to replace it with a new hose.
-To check for leaks in your hoses, combine equal parts liquid soap with water and run this along the hose, if you see bubbles, you have a leak and need to replace the hose, immediately.
+To check for leaks in your hoses, combine equal parts liquid soap with water and run this along with the hose, if you see bubbles, you have a leak and need to replace the hose, immediately.

 Clean the Outside & Fuel Up

 Once the inside of your Tampa outdoor grill is looking squeaky clean and you have made sure that all components work and perform correctly, it’s time to clean the outside.
 Cleaning the outside of your stainless steel grill is easy, soap and water should do the trick.
-Make sure to dry it with a soft towel afterwards to avoid rust and water spots.
+Make sure to dry it with a soft towel afterward to avoid rust and water spots.

 Now that you’re sure everything on your grill is working properly, make sure you have enough fuel to get the party started.
 Nothing is more embarrassing than inviting friends and family over for a BBQ, only to find you have to make a propane run!
 You can find out how to check your propane tank here, that way you never will be caught by surprise.